rocketinventor/youtube-article-view/README.md

 - Clicking on author (channel) name opens that channel in a new tab and/or lets you explore it inside YAV
 - Recommended articles at top based on tags (with hover-over thumbnails)
 - Allow video playback by clicking on thumbnail
-- Fix missing spaces after punctuation and/or new rendering method
 - Add newlines for, and remove "<<"
 - Use Spritz API
 - Search feature